mihalby/sqlscm/README.md

 - git:user.email - your git user email
 - git:user.name - your git username
 - git:remote - url to you remote repo.
 Support http, https or ssh.
-If you use ssh you need generate or export ssh keys.
+If you are use ssh you need generate or export ssh keys.

 ## sample folder and files structure
 ```